-In collaboration with the Graduate School of Arts & Sciences, students in this 12-month, full-time program prepare for Massachusetts initial teacher licensure and further strengthen their chosen academic fields.
+In collaboration with the Graduate School of Arts & Sciences, students in this 11-month, full-time program prepare for Massachusetts initial teacher licensure and further strengthen their skills and knowledge in their chosen academic fields.

-Coursework and Requirements
+Coursework and Requirements (42–44 credits)

 Education Coursework (12 cr)

-- SED ED 500/501 Foundations of Educational Practices/Lab (6 cr)
+- SED ED 502-503 Professional Teaching Seminar: Analyzing Foundations of Teaching (2 cr)